 -Joe Battista, who arguably wore the biggest smile in the room Friday (as he often does), wrote about the emotional experience of finally seeing DI hockey in Happy Valley on StateCollege.com.

 Ryan Jones, senior editor

-Entry filed under: Ice hockey, Penn State in the news, The Penn Stater magazine, University Park.
+Entry filed under: Penn State in the News, The Penn Stater Magazine, University Park.
 Tags: Big Ten, East Resources, ESPN, Greenberg Sports Complex, Joe Battista, Kim Pegula, Penn Stater Icers, Royal Dutch Shell, Terry Pegula, Tim Curley.